Human Kinetics has published many landmark running books. In fact running is our most popular sport. But which are the best running books?

 The most data-driven running book ever?
 One of the most influential.
 Published in 2014 Daniels’ Running Formula became the publisher’s second biggest running book.

 Daniels takes a scientific approach to training.
 He uses current fitness levels to define specific intensities and speeds for workouts.
 This unique approach produces astonishing results.
 Whatever your starting level and whatever your distance, Daniels can help you improve.
 Hit a running rut?
 Read any of his training programmes.
-He’ll put method into madness and explain why his methods work.
+He’ll put the method into madness and explain why his methods work.
 Fast.

 His legendary VDOT formula guides you through training at exactly the right intensity.
 So you run stronger, longer and faster.
 Choose from several different programmes.
 Get in shape, prepare, schedule and peak for a race or regain conditioning after layoff or injury.
 The book also has chapters on altitude, fitness and seasonal training.
 There’s even a supplementary training section.